 To emphasize the first, Myers and Majluf (1984) reasonably handicap the second.
 Thus, the classic setting does not fully explore asymmetric information about growth.
-Cooney and Kalay (1993) show that if asymmetric information about growth is not limited to positive net present value (NPV) from new projects as assumed in the original Myers and Majluf (1984) model, equity issuance equilibrium can change so that new equity issues can in some cases be unambiguously good news.
+Cooney and Kalay (1993) show that if asymmetric information about growth is not limited to positive net present value (NPV) from new projects as assumed in the original Myers and Majluf (1984)

+model, equity issuance equilibrium can change so that new equity issues can in some cases be unambiguously good news.
 Wu and Wang (2005) find a similar equilibrium when they incorporate private benefits of self-interested controlling shareholders or managers into the Myers-Majluf framework.
-The extension in Wu and Wang (2005) solves the incentive compatibility problem well recognized by Myers and Majluf (1984) but ignored by Cooney and Kalay (1993), and hence is able to impose an explicit control for investor
+The extension in Wu and Wang (2005) solves the incentive compatibility problem ignored by Cooney and Kalay (1993), and hence is able to impose an explicit control for investor concern about overinvestment due to managerial empire building-which can also potentially cloud new equity issuance as pointed out by Jung, Kim and Stulz (1996).